wol-fi/volfi/README.md

 - Benchmark timings were measured inside a virtualized container and may differ across machines, compilers, and libm implementations.
 - Median timings are the preferred scalar-latency summary.

-## Potential further speed improvements

-Further improvements will likely require changing the approximation structure rather than only simplifying algebra.

-The most promising direction is to split the OTM domain into additional regions and fit lower-degree rational seeds.
-A more accurate branchwise seed may allow replacing Halley by a cheaper Newton step, or omitting refinement in parts of the domain.

-A second opportunity is to reduce the cost of the residual evaluation.
-The Halley step still evaluates normal-CDF-like terms.
-Tailored Cody/Remez approximations on the restricted benchmark domain, or branch rules that drop negligible terms, could reduce this cost.

-For fixed strike grids, more quantities can be precomputed.
-Since the seed depends on $a=h/(1+h)$, the bivariate rational approximation could be collapsed further into univariate price-transform polynomials for each fixed $h$.

-Finally, a batch/SIMD API may improve throughput for volatility-surface construction.
-The current benchmark measures scalar latency; vectorized evaluation over many strikes and maturities could give larger gains than further scalar micro-optimizations.

 ## Additional Tests

 Additional Linux rerun on a separate laptop using `volfi v0.1.5` and the native LetsBeRational shared library.